nakatuddesuzan/StackOverflow-lite/README.md

 ```
 ## Versioning
 ```
-This API is versioned using url versioning starting, with the letter **-v-** This is version one"v1" of the API
+This API is versioned using url versioning starting, with the letter 'v' This is version one"v1" of the API
 ```
 ## Contributors